 The insurance business is a relationship business and one of the main assets that buyers acquire in a transaction is the people.
-The success of most partnerships is dependent on the alignment of people in their values, norms, and communication styles.
-Assessing and understanding the cultural aspects of a business or organization, before engaging in a partnership, should be a crucial part of the due diligence process.
+Most partnerships’ success depends on the alignment of people in their values, norms, and communication styles.
+Assessing and understanding the cultural aspects of a business or organization before engaging in a partnership should be a crucial part of the due diligence process.

 Why cultural due diligence gets overlooked

 It goes without saying that merger & acquisition (M&A) transactions are complex and time-consuming.
 Cultural due diligence may feel like an unnecessary expense that delays the deal.
-Some companies worry about confidentiality, particularly if they decide not to move forward with the transaction.
-Others simply overlook this process because of deal fatigue and skip cultural due diligence until post-transaction.
-Leverage is another cause of cultural fit neglect – some buyers or sellers attempt to withhold, or limit, requested business information until certain transaction terms are finalized.
+Some companies worry about confidentiality, particularly if they decide not to proceed with the transaction.
+Others overlook this process because of deal fatigue and skip M&A culture due diligence until post-transaction.
+Leverage is another cause of cultural fit neglect – some buyers or sellers attempt to withhold or limit requested business information until certain transaction terms are finalized.

-Cultural due diligence evaluates the cultural compatibility between the two entities involved in the business deal, based on the goals of the transaction.
-If a party is looking to increase profits, expand market share, or obtain new skills and knowledge, creating a strong cultural fit will help them enhance these objectives.
-Based on a Deloitte study of 1,000 executives, “effective integration” is the number one factor to consider when merging two companies.1
+Culture due diligence evaluates the cultural compatibility between the two entities involved in the business deal, based on the goals of the transaction.
+If a party wants to increase profits, expand market share, or obtain new skills and knowledge, creating a strong cultural fit will help them enhance these objectives.
+Based on a Deloitte study of 1,000 executives, “effective integration” is the number one factor to consider when merging two companies.

-McKinsey research indicates that 95% of executives describe cultural fit as critical to the success of integration, but research shows that 75% of people in key roles quit within three years post-merger.2 This demonstrates how often leaders are culturally misaligned – and the risks of neglecting this step.
-Prioritizing cultural due diligence helps both sides identify risks and opportunities, reduce post transaction costs, streamline processes, and maximize M&A synergies, such as financial gains.
-It will also help maximize the value delivered to clients, stakeholders, and employees post transaction.
+McKinsey research indicates that 95% of executives describe cultural fit as critical to the success of integration.
+Still, research shows that 75% of people in key roles quit within three years post-merger.
+This demonstrates how often leadership is culturally misaligned – and the risks of neglecting this step.
+Cultural due diligence requires more than handshakes and water cooler conversations – it requires detailed strategic planning.
+It can’t be overlooked if you want your company to maintain operations as a well-oiled machine.
+Prioritizing M&A cultural due diligence helps both sides identify risks and opportunities, reduce post-transaction costs, streamline processes, and maximize M&A synergies, such as financial gains.
+It will also help maximize the value delivered to clients, stakeholders, and employees post-transaction.

 How to perform cultural due diligence

-A core component to successful cultural due diligence is determining the strengths of buyer and seller.
-Then you can determine whether you’re looking to integrate or preserve each of these elements.
-For example, maybe the buyer is adept at internal communications; in that case you’d want to preserve and adopt their approach.
-As you compare things like decision-making styles, be careful about drawing conclusions too early.
+A core component of successful cultural due diligence is determining the strengths of the buyer and seller.
+Then, you can determine whether you want to integrate or preserve each of these elements.
+For example, maybe the buyer is adept at internal communications; in that case, you’d want to preserve and adopt their approach.
+As you compare decision-making styles, be careful about concluding too early.
 Instead, assess compatibility and potential challenges in harmonizing the cultures.
-You don’t have to integrate every aspect of a company, if one company is doing something well, let them continue unabated.
+You don’t have to integrate every aspect of a company.
+If one company is doing something well, let them continue unabated.

-- Values and beliefs: Learn the core values and guiding principles of both companies.
+- Values and beliefs: Learn both companies’ core values and guiding principles.

 - Communication and language: Analyze communication styles and language barriers, if any, to ensure effective collaboration and understanding among teams.